 - The FAFSA: To apply for federal student aid, complete the Free Application for Federal Student Aid (FAFSA) using U-M's federal code 002325.
-The FAFSA is available on Jan.
-1 at no cost to students (for students applying for Fall 2017, the FAFSA will be available on Oct.
-1, 2016).
+The FAFSA is available on October 1 at no cost to students.
 You will be considered for Pell Grant, Federal Supplemental Opportunity Grant, Perkins Loan and Federal Direct Loans as well as the Michigan Competitive Scholarship, Michigan Indian Tuition Waiver, Health Professional Loan, Nursing Student Loan and Work-Study awards.

 - The PROFILE: If you wish to be considered for U-M grants and merit scholarships that demonstrate need, complete the CSS/Financial Aid PROFILE using U-M's CSS code 1839 to ensure that we receive your PROFILE.
-The PROFILE is available on Oct.
-1 each year.
+The PROFILE is also available on October 1 each year.

 - There is a cost associated with the PROFILE.
 Many students will receive an automatic fee waiver offer from the College Board when providing their income information.
 Please contact our office to request a fee waiver if you are financially unable to submit this application and are not offered an automatic fee waiver from the College Board.
 You must request this waiver before submitting the PROFILE.
 We cannot reimburse families who request the waiver after submission.